Send money to Ireland

 Case study: Paul sends emergency funds to Ireland

-Paul’s brother is backpacking around the UK when his wallet is stolen in Dublin.
-Having lost all his credit cards and most of his cash, Paul’s brother needs funds sent to him quickly.
-Though he has an account with a ‘big four’ bank in Australia, Paul also considers using the services of a well-known money transfer company.
+Paul’s brother is backpacking around the UK and has had his wallet stolen in Dublin.
+Having lost all of his credit cards and most of his cash, Paul’s brother needs funds sent to him quickly.
+Though he has an account with a bank in Canada, Paul also considers using the services of a well-known money transfer company.
 He compares the two options and comes up with the following results:

 |Bank||Online money transfer service|

-How to compare transfer companies when transferring money to Ireland
+How to compare service companies when transferring money to Ireland

 - Fees.
-You could be charged a transfer fee each time you send money to Ireland, so compare the fees offered by banks and other money transfer providers.
-Some companies will even remove this fee altogether when you decide to send more than a certain minimum amount, for example $10,000.
+You could be charged a transfer fee each time you send money to Ireland, so compare the fees offered by banks and other specialist money transfer providers.
+Some companies will waive this fee altogether if you send more than a certain amount of money, for example $10,000.

 - Transfer methods.
 Can you visit a branch to send your funds, or do you need to do it online or over the phone?
 Remember to check whether the same transfer fee applies to each method.

 - Transfer options.
-Does your service allow you to make regular scheduled payments, forward contracts or set market orders, and if so will you need to use this service?
-Also determine which option provides the best financial solution for you.
+Does the transfer service allow you to make regular scheduled payments, forward contracts or set market orders?
+Determine which option provides the best financial solution for you.

 - Minimum transfer amounts.
 Does your bank or money transfer company impose a minimum limit on transfers?
 If you’re not looking to transfer a large amount of cash, these limits can restrict the choice of companies available to you.

 - Turnaround time.
 How long does it take for your money to get to Ireland and be available for access?
-For emergency transfers like Paul’s above, find a company that offers the quick release of funds.
-Across the board, turnaround times can vary from instant cash pick-up to up to five days.
+For emergency transfers, find a company that offers to send funds in just minutes.
+Across the board, turnaround times can vary from instant cash pick-up to slower turnaround times like three to five business days.

 - Pick-up methods.
 Is everything handled electronically, or can you pick up the cash in person from a bank or money transfer company branch?

 - Support.
-If you need assistance with the money transfer process, examine whether phone and live chat customer service is available from your chosen provider.
+If you need assistance with the money transfer process, examine whether phone, email and live chat customer service is available from your chosen provider.
+Ensure that the hours of operation work with your schedule.

-How to send money to Ireland from Australia
+How to send money to Ireland from Canada

-As the Euro and the Pound Sterling are two of the world’s most commonly traded currencies, you have multiple options to choose from when looking to send money to Ireland.
+Since the euro and the Pound Sterling are two of the world’s most commonly traded currencies, you have multiple options to choose from when looking to send money to Ireland.

 - Bank to bank.
-You can carry out Society for Worldwide Interbank Financial Telecommunication (SWIFT) transfers with your bank.
+You can send money overseas through your Canadian bank.
 However, dealing with multiple banks can often result in multiple fees, so this option may be more expensive.

 - Emergency funds.
-MoneyGram and Western Union allow for the emergency transfer of funds, which could be useful in the example of Paul’s brother above.
+MoneyGram and Western Union allow for the emergency transfer of funds, which can be useful if you need to get cash overseas to your recipient within just minutes.
 The recipient is able to pick up cash in person from a provider’s physical location.

 - International money order.
-This is an older method of exchanging your Australian cash at a post office or bank for an international guaranteed cheque.
-You can then post this cheque to the recipient in Ireland.
+This is an older method of sending money overseas, where you acquire an international guaranteed cheque from your bank.
+You can then mail this cheque to your recipient in Ireland.
+This is the slowest way to send money overseas.

 Emergency cash transfers in Ireland

 In an ideal situation, you’ll typically not have to worry if it’s going to take a few days for your cash transfer to arrive in Ireland.
-However, there are some situations where you need to transfer funds urgently, such as the example of Paul’s brother described above.
+However, there are some situations where you need to transfer funds urgently.
+MoneyGram and Western Union allow you to send funds overseas within just minutes.

 When making an emergency transfer, make sure you’re aware of the exchange rate you will be getting, as well as any fees that may apply.
 These factors can greatly affect how much of your money ends up making it to your recipient.